 It’s no different for children with type 1 diabetes; there are just a few more things to cover.
 Your child will require careful monitoring to maintain control of their blood sugar levels.

-When it comes to school and day care, this is often made easier by the fact that most of these facilities are already familiar with diabetes care.
-And, if they are not, they will need to get up to speed very quickly.
-That's because, by law, they are required to meet your child's diabetes care needs.
-For more information on the legal rights of students with diabetes, click here.
-You will want to take an active role to ensure that this happens as smoothly as possible.
+Diabetes management tasks at schools and day care are often made easier since most of these facilities are familiar with what is required.
+In fact, they must make accommodations for these tasks in order to be in accordance with state laws.
+However, you should be prepared to take an active role to ensure that your child can learn in a safe environment.
 Putting everything in writing will help make sure that everything is understood as clearly as possible by the temporary caregiver.
 You will find more advice on putting your child’s diabetes medical management plan (DMMP) together for school and day care here.

 No matter who is taking care of your child, they should know about his or her diabetes, and you will need to go over the basics with them.
 Ideally, you would train the person to do a blood sugar check for your child by doing it at least once with the temporary caregiver and your child and then looking on as the temporary caregiver does one without your help.
 Also, make sure that you show them this website and that they review the general instructions for using a blood sugar meter.